life buy cheapest cialis

 • Verbal: threatening, taunting, teasing, starting rumors, hate speech

-• Psychological: social exclusion, intimidation, spreading rumors,
+• Psychological: social exclusion, intimidation, spreading rumors

 Characteristics of a bully